duracell80/ArgonOne-Radio/README.md

 # Argon One Radio

 A script to turn the ArgonOne Raspberry Pi Case into a headless internet radio.
 The power button is reconfigured to provide "skip to next station" upon double press.
+MPD is used to auto play stations from one default playlist.

 ## Features
 - When off press power button once to turn on